adafruit/io-client-ruby/README.md

 A [Ruby][1] client for use with with [io.adafruit.com][2].

-Note, this documentation covers V2 of the API, which is currently under active development and may be missing some features.
+Note, this documentation covers the gem supporting V2 of the API, which is currently under active development and may be missing some features.
+It also breaks support for code that used version <= 1.0.4 of this library.

 Older releases are available at these links:

 * [1.0.4](https://github.com/adafruit/io-client-ruby/tree/v1.0.4)
 * [1.0.3](https://github.com/adafruit/io-client-ruby/tree/v1.0.3)
 * [1.0.0](https://github.com/adafruit/io-client-ruby/tree/v1.0.0)

+This is a near complete rewrite and strip-down of the library intended to support V2 of the Adafruit IO API with less code, maintenance, and stress.

+Why rewrite?
+This lets us the replace the existing, custom ActiveRecord-based interface with a flat, stateless API client returning plain hashes based on the JSON returned from API.Instead of writing a bunch of Ruby to make it feel like we're in a Rails app, we're just providing hooks into the API and a thin wrapper around Faraday.

+The API is not very complex, code that uses it shouldn't be either.

+## Roadmap

+It is our goal to eventually support all API V2 methods, but that will happen in stages.

+- [x] Feeds `2.0.0.beta.1`
+- [x] Data `2.0.0.beta.1`
+- [x] Groups `2.0.0.beta.1`
+- Activities
+- Blocks
+- Dashboards
+- MQTT
+- Permissions
+- Sessions
+- Tokens
+- Triggers

 ## Installation